cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

         --broadcast-mode block --yes
     ```

-Now you can launch the lot within `net-public`:
+Now you can launch everything within `net-public`:

 ```sh
 $ docker run --rm -it \